 Rikk Wilde, the designated spokesperson, became the butt of a lot of criticism and Chevy’s brand was tarnished – for about 24 hours.
 Then the Chevrolet PR and ad people decided to make lemonade out of a lemon and jumped all over the giant blooper in advertising and social media.

 Here’s the presentation that had everyone talking and what Chevy did about it.

 According to ABC News, Michael Albano, the brand’s top spokesman, said, “The Chevy leadership team called and told him he did nothing wrong.
 It’s all good.
 Everyone here has his back.”

 Soon Wilde was being treated like a hero, with the hashtags #TechnologyAndStuff and #ChevyGuy trending on Twitter.
 Chevy’s social media team immediately began to embrace the hashtag #TechnologyAndStuff and says it may turn it into a wider marketing campaign.

-Already the tagline “Technologyandstuff” is appearing in Chevy truck ads.
+And shortly thereafter the tagline “Technologyandstuff” was appearing in Chevy truck ads.

 Can We Have A Rewind?